 As you walk through the streets of a crowded city, every day you pass hundreds of people whose faces you will never remember.
 Let’s now move to the cyber world – can you see the resemblance?
 On average, only 2.35% of the users visiting your site are going to convert.

-There are many components of low conversion.
+There are many components behind poor conversion rates.
 The basic recipe to prevent this phenomenon is data.
 On the other hand, the first number also means that, on average, almost 98% of the traffic is still convertible.
 So you have a large field to show off!

 The crucial part is to gain users' attention and trust.
-This is the best way to collect additional information pieces about them and thus have everything you need to generate leads.
-But how do you get this data in the first place?
+This is the best way to collect additional information about them and get everything you need to generate leads.
+But how do you collect data in the first place?
 Which functions and marketing automation tools are the most helpful?

 The majority of potential customers come and go, often without leaving a single trace.
 One of the solutions to get in touch with anonymous visitors are pop-ups containing contact forms or CTAs redirecting to contact forms.